Pawan70056/Web_site_for_Security/README.md

 ### Running the app

-Open a terminal on server directory
+Open a terminal on backend directory

 ```
 npm run start:dev
 ```

-and open another terminal on client directory
+and open another terminal on frontend directory

 ```
 npm run start